-Please keep in mind that the error bar represents the expected range of the mean with a certainty of only $\sim 70\%$, i.e. it is a one sigma error bar.
-The actual mean value will lie outside the range indicated by the error bar in one out of every three runs and in a set of 20 runs one value can be expected to deviate from its estimate by twice the error bar.
+Keep in mind that the error bar represents the expected range of the mean with a certainty of only $\sim 70\%$; i.e., it is a one sigma error bar.
+The actual mean value will lie outside the range indicated by the error bar in 1 out of every 3 runs, and in a set of 20 runs 1 value can be expected to deviate from its estimate by twice the error bar.